KILTprotocol/docs/docs/sdk/1-workshop/05-attestation.md

 The function `attestingFlow` shows the process from the beginning to the end.
 First the <span class="label-role claimer">Claimer</span> generates the request and sends it to the <span class="label-role attester">Attester</span>.
 After that the <span class="label-role attester">Attester</span> checks the attributes and either issues an attestation or denies the attestation because the attributes are invalid.
-The once the attestation is written on chain and send back to the <span class="label-role claimer">Claimer</span>, they can build a credential from the request they send and the attestation they received.
+Once the attestation is written on the chain and sent back to the <span class="label-role claimer">Claimer</span>, they can build a credential from the request they send and the attestation they received.

 ## Run